Last updated in March 2019

 Germany has maintained diplomatic relations with Panama since 1951.
 Panama’s basic democratic order, political stability and consensus with Germany on many international issues as well as its open, dynamic market economy and increasing regional integration form a sound basis for further intensifying the good relations between the two countries.
-Panama’s President Juan Carlos Varela spent three days visiting Germany in October 2016.
+Panama’s President Juan Carlos Varela visited Germany in October 2016.

-Panama is Germany’s main export market in Central America and a priority country for German investment.
+Among Central American countries, Panama is a main market for German exports and investment.
 The main advantages offered by Panama as a business destination for German companies are the country’s importance as a highly competitive dollarised regional services centre with its canal, ports, aviation hub, special economic areas, banks and insurance companies as well as its investor-friendly legislation and tax benefits.
 German companies are involved in major projects (Panama City Metro, third bridge across the Panama Canal near Colón, copper mines, work to upgrade the country’s second largest city, Colón) as subcontractors of the executing consortiums.

-The German-Panamanian Chamber of Commerce and Industry has more than 120 member companies and belongs to the network of German Chambers of Commerce Abroad.
-There are many renowned German companies operating in Panama, some of which use Panama as their regional headquarters.
+The German-Panamanian Chamber of Commerce and Industry has more than 140 member companies and belongs to the network of German Chambers of Commerce Abroad There are many renowned German companies operating in Panama, some of which use Panama as their regional headquarters.

 To date, there is no overarching agreement on the avoidance of double taxation.
 On 27 October 2017, an agreement on the avoidance of double taxation in the aviation and shipping sphere entered into force.
-Following Panama’s accession to the multilateral OECD tax agreement CRS MCAA “Common Reporting Standard – Multilateral Competent Authority Agreement” in early 2018, there will be automatic exchange of financial data also with Germany from October 2018.
+Following Panama’s accession to the multilateral OECD tax agreement CRS MCAA “Common Reporting Standard – Multilateral Competent Authority Agreement” in early 2018, there will be an automatic exchange of financial data, including with Germany, from October 2018.

 Every year, the German Embassy conducts small-scale social and development-oriented projects.
-There are many young Germans working in the country as part of the Federal Ministry for Economic Cooperation and Development’s “weltwärts” (Worldwards) volunteer programme.
+There are many Germans working in the country as part of the Federal Ministry for Economic Cooperation and Development’s “weltwärts” (Worldwards) volunteer programme.
 The political foundations with regional offices in Costa Rica, the Friedrich-Ebert-Stiftung and the Konrad-Adenauer-Stiftung, work together with partners in Panama.
-The Friedrich-Ebert-Stiftung also has a local branch in Panama.
+The Friedrich-Ebert-Stiftung also has a local branch in the country.

 Culture and education

 The German School in Panama opened in August 2016.
 The Colegio Nikolaus Kopernikus runs a kindergarten, pre-school and primary school.
-It currently has 72 children enrolled in the kindergarten and pre-school and 58 primary school pupils.
+It currently has 31 children enrolled in the kindergarten, as well as 47 pre-school and 62 primary school pupils.
 The school offers lessons in three languages (German, English and Spanish).
-The school hopes to be accepted for the Federal Foreign Office programme supporting schools.
+It hopes to be accepted for the Federal Foreign Office programme supporting schools.

-German lessons are also available at a private school and a state school in Panama City has been supported under Germany’s Schools: Partners for the Future initiative (PASCH).
-German courses are also held at a university.
-The Centro Cultural Alemán also offers German lessons in conjunction with the Goethe-Institut.
+German lessons are also available at a private school, and a state school in Panama City has been supported under Germany’s Schools: Partners for the Future initiative (PASCH).
+German courses are also held at a university, while the Centro Cultural Alemán offers German lessons in conjunction with the Goethe-Institut.

 There are no branches of the Goethe-Institut or the DAAD in Panama.
-The German Embassy regularly organises cultural Events in Panama in cooperation with the Goethe-Institut in Mexico (Central America Network) and local partners.
+However, the German Embassy regularly organises cultural events in Panama in cooperation with the Goethe-Institut in Mexico (Central America Network) and local partners.
 The DAAD has its regional office in San José, Costa Rica.
 It works closely with the German Embassy in Panama.

-Deutsche Welle is available (in German and Spanish) in the capital’s cable network (fees apply) though not in a prominent position.
-Most of the rest of the country has no access to the channel.
+Deutsche Welle is available in German and Spanish in the capital’s cable network (subscription required) though it is not a high-profile channel.
+Most of the rest of the country has no access to it.
 There are no German media representatives based in Panama.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.